 - Training and re induction re PPE, Hygiene, Hand washing

-- Workplace wipe downs, disinfectants high touch areas, tools, equipment, vehicles
+- Workplace wipe downs, disinfectants high touch areas, tools, equipment, customer & loan vehicles

 - Waste disposal of tissues, masks etc.

-- Limiting movement between departments, detailed explanations on repair orders, one tech in reception at a time
+- Limiting movement between workshop & reception, detailed explanations on repair orders, one tech in reception at a time

 - Is working from home still a viable option for some staff in the business?